The following compiled and

 WHAT DEFINES A TRADITIONAL AUSTRALIAN BUSH BALLAD

-Bush Ballad, while the Contemporary style guitar (finger picking/strumming/rock
+Traditional Bush Ballad, while the Contemporary style guitar (finger

-striking the top root note of the chord and the following 'strum' playing
+'pick' striking the top root note of the chord and the following

 MUST USE AUSTRALIAN ACCENT (unless the performer is of international